Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 ### Workflow Overview

-For developing the base model, there were five separate procedures for the project workflow as follows:
+The project was completed in the following five steps:
 * __Review Input Dataset:__
 * __Build Mapper:__
 * __Build Reducer:__